Last Updated on

 Maltreated children develop mental health disorders like PTSD, ADHD, anxiety, stress, and depression.
 “Complex trauma” disorders, psychotic disorders, and conduct related disorders also fall under this.
 Eating disorders like anorexia and binge-eating disorders may also be linked with childhood emotional neglect by parents.

-Research studies suggest that child neglect or abuse equates to an increased risk of suicidal attempts in kids.
-For children who have a history of sexual abuse or exploitation, the risk of suicide is higher due to the internal feelings of shame and guilt that they experience and bottle up within themselves.
+Children who have a history of sexual abuse or exploitation may have suicidal thoughts due to the internal feelings of shame and guilt that they experience and bottle up within themselves.

 5. Usage of Alcohol and Other Drugs

 Higher levels of substance abuse like drugs, tobacco, and alcohol are linked to increased childhood emotional neglect.
 Children turn to drugs and alcohol when they no longer find an outlet or person they can talk to about their feelings.
 Since their only source of comfort disappears, they find comfort in substances, to numb emotional pain and unwanted feelings.

 Children who belong to families with a low level of education or a history of drug or alcohol abuse experience chronic behavioural problems like anxiety, AHDH, low self-esteem, and being depressed or socially withdrawn in nature.
 External behavioural problems like being hyperactive or aggressive in daily encounters are the result of long-term neglect in children.